Jamie-McCaw/Go-TicTacToe/README.md

 Set up Go to run the game and test
 ----------------------------------
-To install Go:
-You can go to: [Install Instructions](http://golang.org/doc/install)
+To install Go, you can go to: [Install Instructions](http://golang.org/doc/install)

 OR